GlobalFishingWatch/map-client/README.md

 If set, an auth wall will be placed in front of the whole node server

+### COMPLETE_MAP_RENDER
+If true, the map will display the header, and footer on the map page.

 #### EMBED_MAP_URL

 If set, the given URL will be loaded using an iframe element, instead of the built in map